50 of the best albums by LGBTQ musicians

 The fourth album from R&B group The Internet received widespread acclaim, some attributing the album's success to the members' evolution from solo projects in between projects.
 The band released videos for their songs “Roll (Burbank Funk)” and “Come Over,” which was lead singer Syd's directorial debut.
 Syd is a lesbian, and while she is comfortable with her sexuality, she has said she prefers not to use the label.

 'soil' by serpentwithfeet (2018)

 Born Josiah Wise, experimental pop artist serpentwithfeet is based in Brooklyn and known for his powerful, one-of-a-kind voice.
 In his first full album “soil,” the openly gay Wise muses about topics like labor and love with a distinct R&B-like sound.
 Noteworthy songs in the collection include “Waft,” “Fragrant,” and the piano-heavy “bless ur heart.”

 'Queer Love Songs' by Be Steadwell (2018)

 Just as advertised, the album “Queer Love Songs” contains just that from 32-year-old singer-songwriter Be Steadwell, who is from Washington D.C.
-Be Steadwell expresses her experiences and feelings about being a queer black woman in her music.
+Steadwell expresses her experiences and feelings about being a queer Black woman in her music.
 While performing live, she uses a mix of layered loop-pedal vocals and beatboxing to create a haunting effect.

 'Lush' by Snail Mail (2018)

-Lindsey Jordan, a 19-year-old indie-rock artist under the name Snail Mail, released the album “Lush” with great critical acclaim.
+Lindsey Jordan, an indie-rock artist under the name Snail Mail, released the album “Lush” with great critical acclaim.
 The album was praised for its sincerity, with Snail Mail being considered by some as a leader of the next generation of indie rock.
 The three singles that preceded the album's release were "Pristine," "Heat Wave," and "Let's Find an Out."